phillipscarroll/ps-media-convert/README.md

 This powershell program will look at your media and shrink the filesize, it provides log files, an html status page showing how much data has been saved.

-You will need to download HandBrakeCLI and ffmprg.
+You will need to download HandBrakeCLI and ffmpeg.

 ## Variables you can edit